Regular graphs of large girth and arbitrary degree: Concluding remarks

 \section{Concluding remarks}

-\paragraph{On the previous work.} By a simple modification made on the classical construction of Ramanujan graphs of~\cite{LPS88}, the lower bounds on the girth of regular graphs of degree $d\ge 10$ not a prime power were largely increased.
+\paragraph{On the previous work} By a simple modification made on the classical construction of Ramanujan graphs of~\cite{LPS88}, the lower bounds on the girth of regular graphs of degree $d\ge 10$ not a prime power were largely increased.
 Indeed, is obtained $\gamma_d \ge 1,06$ and even $\gamma_d \ge 1,33$ for larger values of $d$.
 This improves upon the 30 years old $\gamma_d \ge 0,48$ proved in~\cite{Im84}, for $d\not=2^k+1$.
 For $d=2^k+1$, this improves upon the $\gamma_d\ge \frac 2 3$ of~\cite{Mo94}.
 It even outperforms what the probabilistic method~\cite{ErSa63} is able to give, namely $\gamma_d\ge 1$.

 The construction of Imrich~\cite{Im84} is inspired by the previous work of Margulis~\cite{Ma82}.
-The families that are built therein are derived from a ``mother'' graph, seen as a Cayley graph on a suitable free subgroup of $SL_2(\Z)$.
-This prevents to use quaternions as done here and in~\cite{LPS88,Mo94,Ma88}, because the Hamilton quaternion algebra $\H(\Q)$ is not {\em split} (no isomorphism with the 2-by-2 matrices).
+The families that are built therein are derived from a motherh graph, seen as a Cayley graph on a suitable free subgroup of $SL_2(\Z)$.
+This prevents to use quaternions as done here and in~\cite{Ma88,Ma82,LPS88}, because the Hamilton quaternion algebra $\H(\Q)$ is not split (no isomorphism with the 2-by-2 matrices).
 Thanks to quaternions, it is comparatively possible to do better.
-The lower bound obtained on the girth of the non-bipartite Cayley graphs on $PSL_2(\F_q)$ $H_n$ in Theorem~\ref{th:contrib}, is $\ge \frac{1,33}2 \cdot \log_d |H_n|$ for $d$ large enough.
-As already mentioned, this is better than for the Cayley graphs on $SL_2(\F_q)$ in~\cite{Im84}, where the lower bound on the girth is worked out directly on matrices of $SL_2(\Z)$ (see Proposition~4 of~\cite{BoGa08} for more details) and not on integral quaternions as done here.
+The lower bound obtained on the girth of the non-bipartite Cayley graphs $H_n$ on $PSL_2(\F_q)$ in Theorem 1.1, is $\ge \frac{1,33}2 \cdot \log_d |H_n|$ for $d$ large enough.
+As already mentioned, this is better than for the Cayley graphs on $SL_2(\F_q)$ in~\cite{Im84}, where the lower bound on the girth is worked out directly on matrices of $SL_2(\Z)$ (see Proposition 4 of~\cite{BoGa08} for more details) and not on integral quaternions as done here.

-\paragraph{Expander graphs.} It should be mentioned that the families of non-bipartite $d+1$-regular graphs $\Y_{d,p}$ defined in~\eqref{eq:Y} are {\em expander families}, at least when $d$ is odd.
+\paragraph{Expander graphs} It should be mentioned that all the families of non-bipartite $d+1$-regular graphs $\Y_{d,p}$ defined in~\eqref{eq:Y} are {\em expander families}.
 This is due to their large girth property, for which the theorem of Bourgain \& Gamburd~\cite[Theorem~3]{BoGa08} holds.
-In particular, the non-bipartite graphs $G_{d,p,q}$ do not have a small chromatic number, but have a small diameter in the order of $O(\log |G_{d,p,q}|)$.
+In particular, the non-bipartite graphs $G_{d,p,q}$ do not have a small chromatic number, but have a small diameter in the order of $O(\log |G_{d,p,q}|)$ (see~\cite[pp.455]{HoLiWi06}).